St. Mary's University (Calgary): Student life

 The student body of St. Mary's is represented to faculty and administration by the Student Legislative Council (SLC).
 St. Mary's University supports student-run clubs and activities.
-Current clubs include the Psychology Association, Student 4 Social Justice, Pre-Law club, and the D&D club.
-As of recently, the St. Mary's community had produced and premiered the play The Ghost Wilderness written by Dr Gerry Turcotte.
+Current clubs include the Psychology Association, Students 4 Social Justice, Pre-Law club, and the D&D club.
+As of recently, the St. Mary's community had produced and premiered the play The Ghost Wilderness written by Dr. Gerry Turcotte.

 Athletics

 St. Mary’s University was a founding member of the Alberta Colleges Athletic League.
 The league is composed of small colleges and has affiliated members in Alberta and Saskatchewan.
 The institution was accepted into the Alberta Colleges Athletic Conference (ACAC) in May 2010.
 Lightning basketball teams began competing at this level in Fall 2012.
 In the fall of 2014, Lightning introduced its Cross Country program, making it St. Mary’s University’s third team competing in the ACAC.